The symbolic and ferocious fight over Bakhmut

 Russia had "actually destroyed Bakhmut" and "turned it into burnt ruins," Ukrainian President Volodymyr Zelenskyy said at the end of 2022.
 After additional months of fighting, Bakhmut "had been effectively occupied by Russian troops" by May 2023, said the Kyiv Independent.
 Russia began operations soon afterward to begin driving the remaining Ukrainian forces from the area.
 By the end of that month, Ukrainians had evacuated all but an "insignificant" portion of the city.

 But Ukraine has been attempting to implement a counteroffensive to regain portions of the city ever since.
 By September 2023, Ukraine was "vowing to take back the shattered city of Bakhmut but [faced] a long, hard slog after encountering fierce Russian resistance."
-There has not been much of an advance by Ukraine since then; as of September 2024, Bakhmut remains under total Russian control, according to a battle map from the Institute for the Study of War
+But what began as a promising effort to recapture the city has largely fizzled out.
+While Russia faced heavy casualties in the first counterattack by Ukraine, anti-Russian forces have made little headway since then; as of January 2025, Bakhmut remains under firm Russian control, according to a battle map from the Institute for the Study of War.
+The surrounding cities of Ivanhrad, Yahidne and Khromove are also under Russian occupation.

 Why was Russia so keen to capture the city?